Get 2 Months Free When You Switch to HorizonIQ. LEARN MORE.

 Customer spotlight: Vix Technology enables contactless payments for mass transit

-While many transit agencies still rely on collecting cash from riders, that model is fast disappearing as a result of advancements in the area of fare collection for mass transit.
-Vix Technology, a global provider of integrated transit and mobility systems, continues to deliver an exceptional experience for public transit commuters through its innovations in contactless payment technologies.
+While many transit agencies still rely on collecting cash from riders, that model is quickly disappearing due to advancements in fare collection technology.
+Vix Technology, a global provider of integrated transit and mobility systems, continues to enhance the commuter experience through innovations in contactless payment technologies.

-With features such as mobile account management and lost card protection, the UTA FAREPAY system creates value for riders and transit agencies alike.
-In order for Vix to provide a seamless, integrated commuter experience, they require an IT infrastructure that can handle large numbers of transactions in multiple payment formats.
-In Seattle alone, the ORCA system processes more than 100 million transactions per year.
+With features like mobile account management and lost card protection, the UTA FAREPAY system creates value for both riders and transit agencies.
+To deliver this seamless, integrated experience, Vix requires infrastructure capable of handling millions of transactions across diverse payment types.
+For perspective, Seattle’s ORCA system processes more than 100 million transactions per year.

-Today, Vix Technology uses Internap managed hosting service via its Seattle and Santa Clara data centers.
-The Internap solution met Vix requirements in three main areas:
+Vix Technology now uses Internap’s managed hosting services in its Seattle and Santa Clara data centers.
+The Internap solution addresses three primary areas of importance:

 Security